One of my earliest obstacles was my belief that I didn’t have anything to offer the world.

 Even to this day, I have moments where what I write feels dull and unexciting.
 And I wonder why anyone would care.

 But gradually I’ve let go of that thought, because I’ve seen the impact of my writing.
-I’ve received emails from people who’ve changed their lives because of what I’ve put out there.
+I’ve received emails from people who’ve changed their lives because of what I’ve created.

 It goes to show that I’m not in charge of deciding what’s mundane or not.
 I don’t know how my story will affect you.